AdrianFranc0/AdrianFranco/README.md

-- 🔭 I’m currently working on projects and getting expierence
+- 🔭 I’m currently working on projects, practicing my skills to gain more expirience
-- 🌱 I’m currently learning different SIEM tools and getting familiar with networking -->
+- 🌱 I’m currently taking Microsoft Cybersecurity certification to learn more of Azure/Microsoft tools and getting more familiar with networking
+-->